Does 'Spiral: From the Book of Saw' Have a Post-Credits Scene?

 So, does “Spiral: From the Book of Saw” have any kind of post-credits scene or mid-credits scene that teases a potential “Spiral” sequel?

-The answer is no. Once the credits roll at the end of “Spiral,” there aren’t any bonus scenes during or after them.
-There’s just the credits.
+It turns out this films follows “Saw” tradition by skipping the bonus scenes after the credits.
 While we certainly encourage everyone to stick around after the credits just out of appreciation for all the hard work of so many people to bring that piece of entertainment to you, if you’ve gotta get out of there quickly or just run to the bathroom, you can do so knowing you’re not missing any extra bits of story.